Estate Planning Attorney in Georgetown

 Dedicated Legal Representation & Counsel

-Our experienced lawyers at Rainey & Rainey, Attorneys at Law, LP, understand that estate planning involves more than just drafting a will.
+Our experienced lawyers at Rainey & Rainey, PLLC, Attorneys at Law, understand that estate planning involves more than just drafting a will.
 From naming a guardian for minor or special needs children to drafting prenuptial agreements for second marriages, we use our extensive legal knowledge to guide clients through each phase of the estate planning process.
 We recognize the importance of making thoughtful and informed choices to protect your legacy and loved ones after you’re gone.
 Speak with our esteemed legal professionals today to prepare for the future.

 Making Sure Our Clients’ Wishes Are Respected